CrypticSignal/video-quality-metrics/README.md

 A recent addition to this program is "overview mode", which can be used with feature [2] by specifying the `--interval` and `--clip-length` arguments.
 The benefit of this mode is especially apparent with long videos, such as movies.
 What this mode does is create a lossless "overview video" by grabbing a `<clip length>` seconds long segment every `<interval>` seconds from the original video.
 The transcodes and computation of the quality metrics are done using this overview video instead of the original video.
 As the overview video can be much shorter than the original, the process of trancoding and computing the quality metrics is much quicker, while still being a fairly accurate representation of the original video as the program goes through the whole video and grabs, say, a two-second-long segment every 60 seconds.

-Example: `python main.py -ovp original.mp4 -crf 17 18 19 --interval 60 --clip-length 2`
+Example: `python main.py -iv original.mp4 -crf 17 18 19 --interval 60 --clip-length 2`

 In the example above, we're grabbing a two-second-long clip (`--clip-length 2`) every minute (`--interval 60`) in the video.
 These 2-second long clips are concatenated to make the overview video.
 A 1-hour long video is turned into an overview video that is 1 minute and 58 seconds long.
 The benefit of overview mode should now be clear - transcoding and computing the quality metrics of a <2 minutes long video is **much** quicker than doing so with an hour long video.